rwieruch/blog_robinwieruch_content/blog/conditional-rendering-react/index.md

 }
 ```

-It works, however I would recommend to avoid nested conditional renders, because they are verbose which makes it less readable.
+It works; however I would recommend avoiding nested conditional renders because they are verbose which makes it less readable.
 Instead try the following solutions:

 * The guard pattern with only if statements before the main return statement.
 * Splitting the component into multiple components whereas each component takes care of its own non nested conditional rendering.